 The core trade-off is complexity.
 Resamplers and cross-attention blocks preserve more structure, but they also add more moving parts than the very simple LLaVA recipe.

-Qwen-VL (Qwen Vision-Language) is a good published example of a chat-oriented VLM that was explicitly built for grounding and text reading, not just caption matching.
-The paper highlights a visual receptor, an input-output interface, and a multi-stage training pipeline that let the model handle OCR-heavy and box-grounded tasks in addition to generic image understanding.[10]
+Qwen-VL (Qwen Vision-Language) is a good published example of a chat-oriented VLM explicitly built for grounding and text reading, rather than caption matching alone.
+The paper describes a visual receptor, an input-output interface, and a multi-stage training pipeline that let the model handle OCR-heavy and box-grounded tasks in addition to generic image understanding.[10]

 That matters because text reading and grounding are resolution-hungry tasks.